 Our policies & reports

-You will find below the First Federation Policy for Children with Special Educational Needs and our Equality Policy and Objectives.
+You will find below the Trust Policy for Children with Special Educational Needs, and for Medication and Children with Medical Needs.

 You can find information that is specific to each school, including the name of the SENCO, the latest SEND report and the accessibility plan for each school by clicking on the name of the school you are interested in:

 The Devon Local Offer, information on support and services that are available for children and young people who have special educational needs and disabilities in Devon across education, health and social care services, can be found on Devon County Council's website by clicking on the link hereafter: Devon Local Offer

 Sources of independent information, advice and support will be available via the Devon Information Advice & Support (DIAS), formerly The Devon Parent Partnership Service, on their website at: www.devonias.org.uk

 Mencap and the Department for Education have produced easy read guides - one for children and young people, and one for parents - to explain the changes to special educational needs and disabilities support.
 These can be accessed by clicking here.